 Mortgage lenders will not accept manual underwriting VA loans as part of their lender overlays.
 Many lenders will have higher lending requirements above VA guidelines versus overlays on VA loans.
 There are mandatory waiting periods after bankruptcy and/or housing events to qualify for VA loans:

-- Chapter 7 bankruptcy must be discharged for 2 years
+• Chapter 7 bankruptcy must be discharged for two years

-- There is no waiting period after the Chapter 13 Bankruptcy discharged date
+• There is no waiting period after the Chapter 13 Bankruptcy discharge date

-- 2 years from the date of the trustee’s deed after foreclosure and/or deed in lieu of foreclosure
+• Two years from the date of the trustee’s deed after a foreclosure or deed-in-lieu of foreclosure

 What Is The First Step In Getting a VA Loan?

-Borrowers who need a VA Lender licensed in 48 states with no overlays, please contact us at Gustan Cho Associates at gcho@gustancho.com.
-Or call and/or text us at 800-900-8569.
-Gustan Cho Associates have lending partnerships with over 170 wholesale mortgage lenders including dozens of wholesale mortgage lenders of VA loans with no lender overlays.
+Borrowers needing a VA Lender licensed in 48 states with no overlays, please get in touch with us at Gustan Cho Associates at gcho@gustancho.com.
+Or call or text us at 800-900-8569.
+Gustan Cho Associates have lending partnerships with over 170 wholesale mortgage lenders, including dozens of wholesale mortgage lenders of VA loans with no lender overlays.
 By no lender overlays on VA loans, we mean absolutely zero lender overlays.
-We just go off the automated underwriting system (AUS) findings with not a single layer of overlays on VA home loans.
-The Team at Gustan Cho Associates is available 7 days a week, on evenings, weekends, and holidays.
+We go off the automated underwriting system (AUS) findings with not a single layer of overlays on VA home loans.
+The Team at Gustan Cho Associates is available seven days a week, on evenings, weekends, and holidays.